How To Achieve Zero Defects

 Sixty years ago, Dr. Edward Deming’s introduction of Statistical Process Control methods simplified the management of quality.
 We now have a wide assortment of quality tools including Six Sigma and Lean Six Sigma.
 Certainly product defect rates should be well under 3.4 defects per million, with a corresponding reduction in costs and prices.

-But a quick review of 2012 Automobile Sales and Recalls tells a different story.
-For every vehicle sold in the US in 2012, there was one vehicle recalled for a potential safety defect.
-And we continually hear of product safety concerns in every industry; such as airplanes being grounded for batteries catching on fire.
+But a quick review of 2017 Automobile Sales and Recalls tells a different story.
+For every vehicle sold in the US in 2017, there was 1.5 vehicle recalls for a potential safety defect.
+And we continually hear of product safety concerns in every industry; such as cell phones being recalled for batteries catching on fire.

 Why are Products Failing?

 Ironically, a root cause of these failures is the very tool set that was designed to prevent them – Statistical Process Control.
 SPC is a powerful tool to measure and monitor process capability.
 It identifies how a process is performing and if the process is changing.
 This is particularly valuable to understand if continuous improvements are producing better processes.
 SPC allows us to analyze random samples of parts to determine if we are likely producing good parts.

 However, SPC does NOT provide any assurance that every part produced is a good part.
 In fact, by the very nature and requirements of the mathematics behind SPC, bad parts will be produced.